• Published May 25, 2026

 This basically means trying to operate both locally and globally at the same time.
 An either/or approach to decision-making is often faulty; many times both global and local perspectives need to be considered simultaneously.
 This is what we call a polarity or paradox.
 For example, HR might take a “glocal” approach to developing the organization’s hiring strategy and processes.
 Recruiting, selecting, and utilizing the best talent is implemented by integrating both global and local efforts.

-Optimum balance is a result of knowing when to act globally, or locally, or when a new, yet-to-be-invented “glocal” approach is required.
+For effective global leadership, the optimum balance is a result of knowing when to act globally, or locally, or when a new, yet-to-be-invented “glocal” approach is required.

-By considering these 3 approaches, global leaders can more easily understand implications for global leadership and determine when to let go of an issue and when to roll up their sleeves and work through the complexities of creating a “glocal” approach.
+By considering these 3 approaches, global leaders can more easily understand implications for global leaders and determine when to let go of an issue and when to roll up their sleeves and work through the complexities of creating a “glocal” approach.

 Ready to Take the Next Step?

-• Published February 25, 2022
+• Published May 25, 2026

 • 6 Minute Read